SimonCropp/MarkdownSnippets/readme.source.md

  * Merge the snippets with the `.source.md` to produce `.md` files.
 So for example `readme.source.md` would be merged with snippets to produce `readme.md`.
 Note that this process will overwrite any existing `.md` files that have matching `.source.md` files.

+#### mdsource directory convention

+There is a secondary convention that leverages the use of a directory named `mssnippets`.
+Where `.source.md` files are placed in a `mdsource` sub-directory, the `mdsource` part of the file path will be removed when calculating the target path.
+This allows the `.source.md` to be grouped in a sub directory and avoid cluttering up the main documentation directory.

+When using `mdsource` convention, all references to other files, such as hyperlinks and images, should specify the full path from the root of the repository.
+This will allow those links to work correctly in both the source and generated markdown files.
+Relative paths cannot work for both the source and the target file.

 ### Installation

 To install use: